hendstephen/zmk-config/README.md

 # Corne ZMK Config
 This ZMK config is for split ergo 3x6 boards like the Corne.
 The repo also builds for the Lily58, ignoring the extra keys.

-Keymap layout created with [@caksoylar's keymap-drawer](https://github.com/caksoylar/keymap-drawer)
+Keymap layout created with [@caksoylar's keymap-drawer](https://github.com/caksoylar/keymap-drawer).

+This config uses [@urob's ZMK fork](https://github.com/urob/zmk) which contains a handful of tweaks and PRs that aren't yet merged into mainline ZMK.

 ## Features
 - Colemak-DH base layer